lab11/monjolo/README.md

 energy-harvester and the packet receiver.
 All information is contained in the rate of activations of the Monjolo node.

-We have developed two instantiations of this metering design.
+We have developed Three instantiations of this metering design.
 First is Coilcube, a power meter for AC loads.
 Second is a light sensor for metering lighting.
+And third is a thermoelectric design for metering temperature differential.

 Coilcube